-Athena's Byro Project is located along the north-western margin of the Yilgarn Craton, within an Archaean Gneiss Belt which trends north-northeast for approximately 200km (Figure 2).
+Athena's Byro Project is located along the north-western margin of the Yilgarn Craton, within an Archaean Gneiss Belt which trends north-northeast for approximately 200km.
 The geology is predominately quartzo-feldspathic gneisses and migmatites with amphibolites, quartzites, BIF's, felsic volcanics and layered mafic-ultramafic intrusions.
 Regional folding and thrusting has resulted in a steep dominant westerly dip and north-northeast strike, although locally this varies from north to east.
-The high grade magnetite iron ore at Byro has been characterised with super low impurities during development of thick migmatite layers in the upper amphibolite metamorphic terrain.
+The high grade magnetite iron ore at Byro has been characterised by a coarse metamorphic grain size, super low impurities during development of thick migmatite layers in the upper amphibolite - granulite metamorphic terrain.

-Outcropping sequences of mafic to ultramafic lithologies suggest a series of prospective intrusions, the extent of which has been refined with gravity and detailed magnetic surveys where alluvial cover persists (Figure 3).
+Outcropping sequences of mafic to ultramafic lithologies suggest a series of prospective intrusions, the extent of which has been refined with gravity and detailed magnetic surveys where alluvial cover persists.
 Past exploration in the region indicates the presence of anomalous copper-nickel-PGE and chromite mineralisation.
 Two altered, layered mafic-ultramafic bodies are found at Taccabba Well and Imagi Well where iron-rich chromite occurrences have been discovered.
-At the Byro East Project, copper gossans exist where nearby historic drilling intersected copper and nickel mineralisation.
-Further drilling has advanced the understanding of this intrusive body as being a highly prospective fertile system.
+At the Byro East Project, copper gossans exist at the edge of the Milly Milly Intrusion.
+Nearby historic drilling intersected copper and nickel mineralisation.
+Further drilling by Athena has advanced the understanding of this intrusive body as being a highly prospective fertile system.